GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/offscreen/index.md

 api: offscreen
 ---

+Service workers do not have DOM access, and many websites have content security policies that limit the functionality of content scripts.
+Requesting this permission in the manifest allows the extension to use DOM APIs via an offscreen document without obtrusively opening new windows or tabs that interrupt the user experience.

 ## Manifest

-Requesting this permission allows the extension to use DOM APIs without obtrusively opening new windows or tabs that interrupt the user experience.

 You must declare the `"offscreen"` permission in the [extension manifest][doc-manifest] to use the Offscreen API.
 For example: